FallenGameR/walker/notes.md

 cargo run -- -e target

-  -e, --excluded <EXCLUDED>    List of excluded entries (just the name, it can match any part of the path) -R, --show-root
+> walker -R, --show-root // Include root folder to the output

+cargo run -- -e target -R

+> walker -m, --max-depth <MAX_DEPTH>  Maximum depth of traversal, unlimited by default, children of root has depth 1

+cargo run -- -m 1

-  -m, --max-depth <MAX_DEPTH>  Maximum depth of traversal, unlimited by default, children of root has depth 1 -t, --threads <THREADS>      Number of threads to use, not specified means 1 thread, 0 means to use all logical CPUs -l, --dont-traverse-links    Do not traverse directory symbolic links -f, --hide-files             Hide files from the output (cdf / codef) -d, --hide-directories       Hide directories from the output, but they are still walked (cdf / codef)
+  -l, --dont-traverse-links    Do not traverse directory symbolic links -f, --hide-files             Hide files from the output (cdf / codef) -d, --hide-directories       Hide directories from the output, but they are still walked (cdf / codef)